 Simply go to this address and then insert your username and password and click “login”

-As standard we make our One Suffolk websites as compatible as we can with the W3C 2.0 International standard but there are things that as users you need to be aware of to ensure you make your website meet this standard.
+As standard we make our One Suffolk websites as compatible as we can with the WCAG 2.1 International standard but there are things that as users you need to be aware of to ensure you make your website meet this standard.
+We suggest the process of ensuring your site meets the standard is a 3 stage process outline below.

 Alt text should be provided for images, so that screen reader (a software device on a computer that reads out the page to the individual) users can understand the message conveyed by the use of images on the page.
-This is especially important for informative images (such as infographics).
+This is especially important for informative images (such as infographics or general images on a page).
 When creating the alt text, the text should contain the message you wish to convey through that image, and if the image includes text, that text should also be included in the alt.

 Screen reader users can use heading structure to navigate content.
 By using headings (<h1>, <h2>, etc.) correctly and strategically, the content of your website will be well-organized and easily interpreted by screen readers.